0install/docs/docs/tools/0compile.md

 # Autocompile

 If you just want to compile some existing source code (without changing it), then the `autocompile` sub-command does the job.
-Given the URI of a program, it will download and compile the source in a temporary directory, add the resulting binary to the Zero Install cache, and register the new binary with `0launch`.
+Given the URI of a program, it will download and compile the source in a temporary directory, add the resulting binary to the Zero Install cache, and register the new binary.
 If the source depends on other programs, it will also download and compile them in the same way if no binary is currently available for the preferred version.

 For example (GNU-Hello is a simple test program which depends only on `make`):